aliahmet/bunq-chat/README.md

 * If someone new comes to the group then we keep old messages safe and private from there.
 * We get to see who sees message and who didn’t in a group.

+#### 4.d Retriving messages:
+Youn can get:
+   * Chat with a specific user
+   * Chat in a group
+   * or, All messages

+Note that one some one retrieves messages their report for that person is marked as delivered.
+You can ask only for undelivered messages in each group.

+For example if you are using short-polling to get the messages.
+(Which is the case in this project) you can ask for only undelivered messages instead of all.

+I also the consept of **Cover Messages** that are the last messages of all conversations.
+The idea is a faster bootstrap of client screen.

+When application is first launched only the last message is seen so you can call the /message/cover/ endpoint and get those fast before you deal with other ones.